Accessible MS Word

 - Right click on the chart or graph.

 - Click the Layout & Properties tab.

-- Put a brief description of the chart in the "Description" field.
+- If your version of Word has "Description" and "Title" fields, put a brief description of the chart in only the "Description" field.

 Heading structure is important for all users, who often scan documents (visually or with a screen reader) to orient themselves.